ETM: The first Emergency-focused Trauma Course.

-- ACEM: Accredited for 21.5 CPD points with the Australasian College for Emergency Medicine.
+- ACEM: Accredited for 24 CPD hours with the Australasian College for Emergency Medicine.

 - CICM: Accredited for CPD with the College of Intensive Care Medicine (click here for details).

 - ACRRM: Accredited for PDP/MOPS with the Australian College of Rural and Remote Medicine (click here for details).

 - RACGP: Accredited for 40 Category 1 CPD points with the Royal Australian College of General Practitioners (click here for details).

 - Course sessions include: